MKLab-ITI/pygrank/tutorials/documentation.md

 where *H(M)* is called a *graph filter*.

 ### List of Filters
-The library provides several graph filters.
+The package provides several graph filters.
 Their usage pattern consists of instantiating them and then calling their `rank(graph, personalization)` method to obtain posterior node signals based on diffusing the provided personalization signal through the graph.
 However, the outcomes of graph